Amanda Chase: VA Lawmaker at Pro-Trump Capitol Attack Jan. 6

 Typically, an elected official who fails to denounce open calls for violence and insurrection against the United States has failed to uphold their oath to the Constitution.
 Time will tell if Virginia lawmakers will acknowledge the significance of that oath in regard to the actions of their colleague.

-Related stories: David Eastman: AK Lawmaker at Pro-Trump Capitol Event on Jan.
+Related stories: David Eastman: AK Lawmaker at Pro-Trump Capitol Attack on Jan.
 6

-Related stories: Justin Hill: MO Lawmaker at Pro-Trump DC Capitol Event on Jan.
+Related stories: Justin Hill: MO Lawmaker at Pro-Trump DC Capitol Attack on Jan.
 6

 Share this story